 Is it worth taking a holiday out of season?
 You can still have a fantastic holiday here in the Lakes even though the days are shorter and the nights longer.
 Here are some ideas to make the most of your stay: 1.
 Take time to enjoy many of the National Trust and English Heritage gems 2.
 Enjoy walking on quieter paths and bridleways 3.
 Relax over long lazy lunches at some of the excellent restaurants in the area.
 To book your stay at Lothlorien please email: firstname.lastname@example.org or call us on 015395 32642 today.

 Acorn Bank is an interesting sandstone Manor House, situated in the beautiful Eden Valley near Penrith.
 The travel time from Lothlorien is roughly 45 minutes.
 The house dates back to the 13th century when it’s first owners were the Knights Templar in 1228.
 With 180 acres of park and woodland, a restored Watermill and walled garden, there is plenty to see.
 Acorn Bank is particularly noted for its walled herb garden containing the largest collection of medicinal herbs in northern Britain.
 A tour of the house is a fascinating insight into the history of this amazing place.
 From it being as a Hospital of St John in 1323 through to it being owned by a local landowner called Thomas Dalston.
 The house was given to the National Trust by the writer, art collector and traveller, Dorothy Una Radcliffe in 1950.

 Tarn Hows is a very popular Lake District attraction close to Coniston and Hawkshead.
 What is less well known is that the tarn used to be three smaller ones called High, Middle and Low Tarn.
-In 1862 James Marshall gained the land and set about building a dam to raise the level, and with other landscaping largely created the Tarn Hows we see today.
+In 1862, James Marshall gained the land and set about building a dam to raise the level.
+This along with other landscaping largely created the Tarn Hows we see today.
 Later he sold it to Beatrix Heelis, better known as Beatrix Potter, who eventually passed it to the National Trust for safe keeping.